AdobeDocs/audience-manager-learn.en/help/setup-and-admin/data-governance-and-privacy/ip-obfuscation-by-country.md

 snippet: y
 ---

-# IP Obfuscation by Country in Audience Manager{#ip-obfuscation-by-country-in-audience-manager}
+# IP Obfuscation by Country in Audience Manager {#ip-obfuscation-by-country-in-audience-manager}

+Audience Manager provides self-serve capability in the UI to enable customers to turn on IP obfuscation globally or by country.
+This video walks you through the setup.

 >[!VIDEO](https://video.tv.adobe.com/v/27218/?quality=9)